Accessibility Percolation on Cartesian Power Graphs: Introduction

-Results related to those presented here have been obtained in the context of first-passage percolation \cite{Kistler2020,Martinsson2016,Martinsson2018}, which is linked to accessibility percolation through a mapping described in \cite{Martinsson2015}.
+\begin{remark} Results related to those presented here have been obtained in the context of first-passage percolation \cite{Kistler2020,Martinsson2016,Martinsson2018}.
+The accessibility percolation problem (with any continuous distribution) can be mapped to an equivalent first-passage percolation problem with uniformly distributed weights as described in \cite{Martinsson2015}.
+This mapping does however map accessibility percolation with fitness values on vertices to first-passage percolation with weights on vertices as well, while traditionally weights are put on edges in that context.
 In \cite{Martinsson2018} Martinsson considers a first-passage percolation model that would map to the HoC accessibility percolation problem if fitness values were assigned to edges rather than vertices.
-We will adapt and extend his methods to directly resolve the specific accessibility problem introduced here without requiring the mapping to first-passage percolation.
-Instead our results may be mapped to the first-passage percolation problem with uniform weights on vertices as described in \cite{Martinsson2015}.
+We will adapt and extend his methods to directly resolve the specific accessibility problem introduced here without requiring the mapping to first-passage percolation. \end{remark}

-Another way of looking at the HoC accessibility problem conditioned on the value $\xbet$ is to consider it as a Bernoulli percolation on a certain ensemble of orientations of $\xGL$.
-Letting without loss of generality $\xF{\xaL} = 0$ and $\xF{\xbL} = \xbet$, only genotypes with fitness values below $\xbet$ are relevant in determining whether an accessible path exists.
+\begin{remark} Another way of looking at the HoC $\xbet$-accessibility problem is to consider it as a Bernoulli percolation on a certain ensemble of orientations of $\xGL$.
+Alternatively to the definition of $\xbet$-accessibility above, the $\xbet$-conditioning in the HoC model can also be applied by conditioning on $\xF{\xaL} = 0$ and $\xF{\xbL} = \xbet$.
+This follows immediately from the fitness values being i.i.d.\ uniform random variables.
+If all fitness values are increased by a constant value, taking their remainder modulo $1$, the resulting distribution is unchanged, so that the $\xbet$-accessibility must be unaffected by further conditioning on the initial fitness value.
+With this then only genotypes with fitness values below $\xbet$ are relevant in determining whether an accessible path exists.
 Furthermore, after removal of the ineligible genotypes, accessibility will depend only on the order of the fitness values on the remaining vertices.
-Because the fitness values are chosen i.i.d. this implies that the problem with some $\xbet$ is equivalent to the same problem with $\xbet = 1$ after additional removal of each vertex (that is not $\xaL$ or $\xbL$) with probability $1-\xbet$, i.e. a Bernoulli site percolation with rate $\xbet$.
-In the base case with $\xbet = 1$, the problem reduces to whether or not $\xbL$ is reachable from $\xaL$ in a random orientation of $\xAL$ obtained by intersection of its edge relation with a uniformly chosen linear order of vertices.
-This perspective may be more suitable if one is to consider the effect of decreasing $\xbet$.
+Because the fitness values are chosen i.i.d. this implies that $\xbet$-accessibility in the original problem is equivalent to $1$-accessibility after additional removal of each vertex (that is not $\xaL$ or $\xbL$) with probability $1-\xbet$, i.e. a Bernoulli site percolation with rate $\xbet$.
+This perspective may be more suitable if one is to consider the effect of decreasing $\xbet$. \end{remark}